 Instructions

-1. Slice the zucchini lengthwise into quarters and then chop into 1/3 inch thick pieces.
-Make sure that the slices are the same size.
+- Slice the zucchini lengthwise into quarters, then chop into ⅓-inch-thick pieces.
+Make sure that the slices are uniform in size.1.5 to 2 pounds zucchini

-2. Mince the garlic.
+- Mince the garlic.
 Heat the olive oil in a large pan over medium-high heat.
-Add the garlic and cook stirring constantly for about 30 seconds to 1 minute.
-Make sure the garlic doesn't burn as it will get bitter.
+Add the garlic and cook, stirring constantly, for about 30 seconds to 1 minute.
+Make sure the garlic doesn't burn, as it will get bitter.5 garlic cloves, 1½ Tbsp olive oil

-3. Add the zucchini to the pan and toss until all zucchini slices are covered with olive oil and the garlic is distributed equally.
-Don't cover as zucchini get soggy when cooked covered.
+- Add the zucchini to the pan and toss until all zucchini slices are coated with olive oil and the garlic is distributed equally.
+Don't cover the zucchini as it gets soggy when cooked covered.

-4. Cook the zucchini for about 5 minutes stirring occasionally until they are cooked through but still have a bite to them.
-Make sure to not overcook as zucchini can get too soft very fast.
+- Cook the zucchini for about 5 minutes, stirring occasionally, until they are tender but still have a bite to them.
+Make sure not to overcook.

 How to Prevent Sauteed Zucchini From Getting Soggy: